-- a.
-Right to use university facilities under conditions established by the university Facilities Use Policy. - b.
-Right to seek faculty and administrative advisement including a faculty/staff advisor. - c.
-Right to freedom of choice in the selection of members, providing there is no discrimination on the basis of race, creed, color, religion, ethnic origin, or sex. - d.
+a.
+Right to use university facilities under conditions established by the university Facilities Use Policy.

+b.
+Right to seek faculty and administrative advisement including a faculty/staff advisor.

+c.
+Right to freedom of choice in the selection of members, providing there is no discrimination on the basis of race, creed, color, religion, ethnic origin, or sex.

+d.
 Right to use campus news and publicity media including the right of public recognition in university catalogs, newspapers and other publications.

-- e.
-Right to indicate that the organization is officially registered with the university. - f.
+e.
+Right to indicate that the organization is officially registered with the university.

+f.
 Right to invite off-campus guests to appear for regularly scheduled meetings and assemblies.
-Meetings and speakers must be scheduled in accordance with the Speech and Assembly Policy as approved by the Board of Regents. g.
-Right to distribute organizational literature under conditions specified by the policy for the Distribution of Printed Materials and Subsection 6 (in the Student Guidelines) of the Student Organizations Policy. - h.
-Right to hold profit-making activities and to solicit funds for organizational activities in accordance with university regulations. - 3.2 General Responsibilities. - a.
-The responsibility to manage itself and carry out its activities in accordance with its own constitution: local, state, and federal laws, and university regulations and policies. b.
-The responsibility to conduct its business and fiscal operations in accordance with normal standards of good business management and practice, including, but not limited to, prompt discharge of all obligations. - c.
-The responsibility to be cognizant of the special role it enjoys as an integral part of the academic community of Sam Houston State University, and to act accordingly in the best interest of its members and the university. - d.
-The responsibility for any damages or injuries that occur during their events. - 3.3 Specific Limitations on Rights and Responsibilities of Student Organizations. - a.
-While recognizing rights of student organizations, the university
+Meetings and speakers must be scheduled in accordance with the Speech and Assembly Policy as approved by the Board of Regents.

+g.
+Right to distribute organizational literature under conditions specified by the policy for the Distribution of Printed Materials and Subsection 6 (in the Student Guidelines) of the Student Organizations Policy.

+h.
+Right to hold profit-making activities and to solicit funds for organizational activities in accordance with university regulations.

+3.2 General Responsibilities.

+a.
+The responsibility to manage itself and carry out its activities in accordance with its own constitution: local, state, and federal laws, and university regulations and policies.

+b.
+The responsibility to conduct its business and fiscal operations in accordance with normal standards of good business management and practice, including, but not limited to, prompt discharge of all obligations.

+c.
+The responsibility to be cognizant of the special role it enjoys as an integral part of the academic community of Sam Houston State University, and to act accordingly in the best interest of its members and the university.

+d.
+The responsibility for any damages or injuries that occur during their events.

+3.3 Specific Limitations on Rights and

+Responsibilities of Student Organizations.

-- does not grant to organizations the right, expressed or implied, to speak for the university. - b.
+a.
+While recognizing rights of student organizations, the university does not grant to organizations the right, expressed or implied, to speak for the university.

+b.
 The activity of student organizations or their individual members, taking place off university-owned or controlled property, are entirely the responsibility of the student organization.
 The university accepts no responsibility for off-campus activities by allowing advertising of such activities on the campus.
-However, the university will not ignore any activity off-campus that reflects adversely on the university or the community. - Activities of student organizations are subject to the provision of the university Facilities Use Policy. - d.
+However, the university will not ignore any activity off-campus that reflects adversely on the university or the community.

+c.
+Activities of student organizations are subject to the provision of the university Facilities Use Policy.

+d.
 Membership in an organization is limited to Sam Houston State University students, spouses of students, faculty and staff.
 The holding of offices is limited to registered SHSU students except when national regulations require that an office be held by a faculty member.
 Student membership in an organization must be no fewer than five.
-Membership is not denied to anyone on the basis of race, color, religion, creed, sex, or national origin. - e.
+Membership is not denied to anyone on the basis of race, color, religion, creed, sex, or national origin.

+e.
 Officers or student leaders representing the university in an official capacity (e.g., university committees, Board of Regents' Advisory Committees, off-campus conferences or programs, etc.) must be current students; or they must be members of the faculty or university staff.
-To be eligible to serve as an officer in a registered student organization a student must be enrolled full-time (12 hours undergraduate or 9 hours graduate), have and maintain a 2.0 f.
-Students who do not meet the minimum GPA requirements at the time of elections may not serve in a leadership capacity.
-In the event a student is elected to office without the minimum GPA requirements, the organization must hold a re-election immediately.
-Organizations not meeting the above requirements will be placed on probation and may have their registered status revoked.

-SHSU grade point average (GPA) cumulatively, and must not be on disciplinary probation.
+To be eligible to serve as an officer in a registered student organization a student must be enrolled full-time (12 hours undergraduate or 9 hours graduate), have and maintain a 2.0 SHSU grade point average (GPA) cumulatively, and must not be on disciplinary probation.
 When an election is held in a registered student organization, the names of the new officers must be transmitted to the Department of Student Activities within three days after the election.